Kentucky Wildcats: Other national team championships

-Ice Hockey and other non varsity sports
+Other non varsity sports

 Hockey

-UK has a men's hockey team that competes at club level, which means that it is student-operated without university assistance, and they compete in the American Collegiate Hockey Association's Division II level.
+UK has a men's hockey team that competes at club level, which means that it is student-operated without university assistance, and they compete in the American Collegiate Hockey Association's Division I level.

 The University of Kentucky Hockey Team (founded 1984) competes in the American Collegiate Hockey Association.
 The "Coolcats" play their home games at the Lexington Ice Center.
-Traditionally the team ranks as the 3rd most popular spectator sport behind Football and Basketball.
-The hockey program is funded by private funds outside of the athletic department.
 In 1998 the cats released their first poster featuring actress and UK alum Ashley Judd.
-Since the debut of the first poster, the cats have issued an annual poster featuring a celebrity with ties to the bluegrass.
-The program has achieved great success including 3 national tournament appearances, 1992 national runner-up, and 18 winning seasons.
+Since the debut of the first poster, the “Coolcats” have issued an annual poster featuring a celebrity with ties to the bluegrass.
+The program has achieved success including 3 national tournament appearances, 1992 national runner-up, and 18 winning seasons.

 Recently, the Cool Cats simply became the Wildcats.
 The Wildcats have enjoyed a regional bid in the 06–07 season.
 In the 2007–08 season the cats finished in the national tournament failing to make it out of pool play.
 All home games are played at the Lexington Ice Center at midnight.